jjohare/minimoonoir/docs/features/search-implementation-summary.md

 ## Conclusion

-The search implementation provides a production-ready, performant full-text search system for the Minimoonoir Nostr application.
+The search implementation provides a production-ready, performant full-text search system for the Nostr-BBS Nostr application.
 It scales to 1000+ messages with sub-second search times, provides rich filtering and ranking, and integrates seamlessly with the existing message flow.

 All code follows the existing project patterns, uses TypeScript for type safety, and includes comprehensive error handling.
 The implementation is optimized for both user experience (fast, responsive) and developer experience (well-documented, testable).